-This is important specially for corporate people, and also home makers.
+This is important especially for corporate people, and also homemakers.

 Your employment is your main source of income and it would be a bad idea to let your side business eat up time supposedly meant for your day job.
-And it’s the same for home makers, who have important duties and responsibilities to their family.
+And it’s the same for homemakers, who have important duties and responsibilities to their families.

 In a sense, if during weekdays, you work for 9 hours, sleep for 6 hours, and your daily routine sums up to 4 hours – this will leave you about 5 hours of “free time” – plus of course, your weekends.

 How much time ARE YOU WILLING to put into the side business?.

 So in our example, how many hours out of that 5 are you willing to dedicate to this venture?
 And how much of your weekend rest are you willing to “lose”?

 What’s a good side business today?
 Unfortunately, I can’t give you a straightforward answer there – and you have to Introspect, Investigate, Imitate OR Innovate.

 However, do bear in mind these very important tips:

 - Start a side business that will not take away your focus and affect your performance in your regular work or daily responsibilities.